 Benefits in kind are benefits which employees or directors receive from their employment but which are not included in their salary cheque or wages.
 They are sometimes called ‘perks’ or ‘fringe benefits’.
 They include things like company cars, private medical insurance paid for by the employer and cheap or free loans.
 Some benefits in kind will not be taxed.
-Some benefits in kind will be taxed only for people who are not in lower paid employment.
+Benefits in kind will not be taxed for people who earn less than their personal allowance.
 Some benefits in kind will be taxed for everyone, whatever their income.

 Some benefits in kind are tax-free and should not be entered on your tax return if you get one.
 These include:

 - contributions paid by your employer into an approved occupational or personal pension scheme for you as an employee.
 Nearly all schemes are included

 - cheap or free canteen meals, if these are provided for all employees, even if separate facilities are provided for different groups of employees